ArifAA14/Next-Stripe/README.md

 An Open source Stripe + NextJS eCommerce starter.

-Simply add your API KEY and products to your stripe > products and get started.
+1. Simply add your API KEY to an .env file with the following title 'STRIPE_SECRET_KEY'

-Completely customizable.
+2. Go to your stripe dashboard and add products as required.

+3. Customize your front end and storefront as required, add features or remove them.